Pierrette Bloch: Early life

-Pierrette Bloch was born on June 16, 1928 in Paris.
-In 1939, Bloch and her parents left France for Switzerland to escape the war.
+Pierrette Bloch was born on June 16, 1928, in Paris.
+In 1939, Bloch and her parents left France for Switzerland escaping Nazi persecution as Jews.
 At the age of 15, she began living on her own in a hotel, which she says helped foster very early on a complete sense of independence and autonomy.
-She began her professional artistic training at the end of the 1940s, taking courses in the plastic arts in Paris.
+After the liberation she returned to Paris and began her professional artistic training at the end of the 1940s, taking courses in sculptural arts.

 Career

+Starting 1947 she attended the classes of the cubist painter André Lhote, and in 1949 she was the first student of the American-born artist Henri Goetz.
 Bloch began exhibiting her works in Paris and the United States in the 1950s.
+At the age of 23 she had her first exposition in the Mai gallery.
+Later in her life she exhibited in many renowned museums in Europe, Asia, and the Americas, including the MoMA and the Centre Pompidou.

 The ensemble of her works have their roots in the use of "poor" materials such as ink, paper, mesh, and horsehair.
 The last of these, horsehair, began appearing in her work in the 1970s, with her first sculpture using horsehair created in 1979, and have become one of the key symbols of her work.
 The corpus of her work thus spans mediums, including drawings, collages and three-dimensional pieces, and falls into the category of postwar abstraction.
-Her work has been exhibited in Europe, Asia, and the Americas.

 A monograph on Pierrette Bloch was published in November 2013 by Musée Jenisch.

 Death

-Bloch died on July 7, 2017 in Paris at the age of 89.
+Bloch died on July 7, 2017, in Paris at the age of 89.